x-labs-xyz/CCFT/README.md

-# CCFT
+# Compositional Context Fine-tuning Vision-Language Model for Complex Assembly Action Understanding from Videos
-This repository tracks the CCFT project's trajectory and maintains its code.
+This repository hosts the code for the work 'Compositional Context Fine-tuning Vision-Language Model for Complex Assembly Action Understanding from Videos'.

 This project implements fine-tuning of the [Qwen2.5-VL](https://github.com/QwenLM/Qwen-VL) vision-language model using the [LLaMA Factory](https://github.com/hiyouga/LLaMA-Factory) framework.
 The implementation involves cloning both repositories and applying custom modifications to enable CCFT fine-tuning.